BMP to PNG Converter — Free Online

 About BMP to PNG Conversion

 Converting BMP to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 BMP files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects BMP, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+Both BMP and PNG are lossless, so this is the conversion to choose when you want to slim a bitmap down without surrendering a single pixel of fidelity.
+PNG keeps the exact image data intact while compressing it, and it adds an alpha channel that plain BMP simply doesn't have.

 Why People Convert BMP to PNG

 There is no single reason to convert BMP to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept BMP.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than BMP, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain BMP variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+You convert BMP to PNG when the content is sharp — a screenshot, a diagram, a logo, line art — and you can't afford the edge artifacts that a lossy format would introduce.
+PNG gives you the same lossless guarantee as BMP but in a far smaller, web-ready file that every browser and editor handles natively.

 How to Convert BMP to PNG Online